 Highlights of the Max Aitken Museum

 Spanning the entire length of the museum is a Gaff from the Royal Racing Yacht Britannia.
-It is approximately 51 foot long and weighs about 900pound, this dates’ from the 1920s.
-There are several other items from the Britannia including the king’s chair, the tiller, some mast hoops, blocks and rigging, anchor chain and clock.
+Dating from the 1920s, it is approximately 51 feet long and weighs about 900pound.
+There are several other items from the Britannia, including the king’s chair, the tiller, some mast hoops, blocks and rigging, anchor chain and clock.

 The cradle pictured above is a French Empire cradle, reputed to belong to Napoleon Bonaparte and Princess Marie Louise of Austria for their son “The Infant King of Rome”.